tmke8/type_enum/README.md

 ### Generics

-The `.T` attribute can also be used to specify generic type arguments:
+The `.T` attribute can also be used to specify type arguments for generic `TypeEnum`s:

 ```python
 from typing import Generic, Tuple, Type, TypeVar